atom-community/zadeh/README.md

 results = filter(candidates, 'me', {key: 'name'}) // [{name: 'Me', id: 2}, {name: 'Maybe', id: 3}]
 ```

-**Performance Note**: use `ArrayFilterer` class if you call the `filter` function multiple times on a certain set of candidates. `filter` internally uses this class, however, in each call it sets the candidates from scratch which can slow down the process.
+**Performance Note**: use `StringArrayFilterer` class if you call the `filter` function multiple times on a certain set of candidates. `filter` internally uses this class, however, in each call it sets the candidates from scratch which can slow down the process.

 ### TreeFilterer